Last updated on August 31st, 2022 at 10:17 am

 31-December-2011 marks a key milestone for machine builders marketing their products in the European Union, the EEA and many of the Candidate States.
 Functional Safety takes a positive step forward with the mandatory application of EN ISO 13849-1 and -2.
-As of 1-January-2012, the –related parts of the control systems on all machinery bearing a CE Mark will be required to meet these standards.
+As of 1-January-2012, the safety-related parts of the control systems on all machinery bearing a CE Mark will be required to meet these standards.

 The 2nd Edition brings Mean Time to Failure into the picture, along with Diagnostic Coverage and Common Cause Failures.
-These new concepts require designers to use more analytical techniques in developing their designs, and also require additional documentation (as usual!).
+These new concepts require designers to use more analytical techniques in developing their designs and also require additional documentation (as usual!).

 From a North American perspective, these two standards gain access through ANSI’s adoption of ISO 10218 for Industrial Robots.
-Part 1 of this standard, covering the itself, was adopted last year.
+Part 1 of this standard, covering the robot itself, was adopted last year.
 Part 2 of the standard will be adopted in 2012, and RIA R15.06 will be withdrawn.
 At the same time, CSA will be adopting the ISO standards and withdrawing CSA Z434.

 Are you ready?

 If you are unfamiliar with functional safety concepts or are unsure about using ISO 13849, you can get training in this important machinery standard through our Training Centre.

 Enrol in FS101 – Introduction to Functional Safety – ISO 13849 today!

 © 2011 – 2022, Compliance inSight Consulting Inc.